thiagosindra/higher-resolution-hypothesis/docs/sections/distributed-pathway-model.md

     <h3>Inhibitory Gating: Timing and Strength</h3>

     <p>Distributed propagation is further amplified by altered inhibitory control.
 GABAergic interneurons, particularly parvalbumin-positive (PV+) and somatostatin-positive (SST+) populations, normally provide feedforward and feedback inhibition that constrains signal spread.
 In autism, multiple lines of evidence suggest E/I imbalance toward excitation: reduced GABAergic signaling markers, altered GABA receptor expression, delayed maturation of inhibitory circuits, and increased excitatory:inhibitory neuron ratios in some cortical regions.</p>

+    <p>Gating functions much like a **dike in a branching river**: low-energy inputs remain confined to the primary channel, while stronger or prolonged signals can overflow into neighboring routes.
+These latent collaterals—normally pruned or inhibited in neurotypical development—introduce *potential* cross-activation without guaranteeing it.
+This **conditional** architecture means that signals can activate one route, both routes, or oscillate between them depending on membrane potential, local field effects, or inhibitory timing.</p>

     <p>Critically, even modest reductions in inhibitory strength or delays in inhibitory timing allow distributed activation to persist longer.
 Signals that would normally be suppressed within tens of milliseconds continue propagating for hundreds of milliseconds, engaging additional downstream circuits before termination.
 This creates temporal spreading: activation windows expand, making it difficult to segregate sequential inputs and reducing the system's temporal resolution despite increased spatial and featural resolution.</p>